Getting loans for your kid when you’re still paying your own

 To qualify for grants, work-study and federal student loans, your student must first submit the FAFSA.
 This requires providing their social security number, federal income tax returns and W-2s, bank statements, records of investments and records of untaxed income.
 If your child is a dependent, they’ll need your information as well.
 That’s a lot to ask of a teenager.
 Since you’re probably familiar with the process, help them to gather the needed documents and fill out the online application.

 Also encourage your student to accept all federal financial aid available to them before applying for a private student loan.
 However, understand that it may not cover all of their education expenses.
-Download the College Cost Calculator at the bottom of this article to determine what you should budget for.

 Consider applying for a parent student loan.